dextrion-systems/esp-counter/README.md

 # esp-counter
-an esp code for a counter that ticks for the time you put.
+Esp code for a counter that ticks for the time you put.
+Components required:
+Esp wroom32
+Jump cables
+Lcd 16x2